 The Annual Alexis Levitin Bilingual Reading Series is one of the most popular events at the conference.
 Each reader gets 12 minutes to read, and readings must be conducted at least partially in the source language, in addition to English.
 The readings run throughout the conference day, and sometimes continue to offsite evening events like the popular Café Latino.

-We invite panels, roundtables, and workshops on all topics related to the general theme of traffic and literary translation, to which we envision a broad array of possible approaches, both direct and indirect, including:
+We invite panels, roundtables, and workshops on all topics related to the general theme of performance, props, and platforms in literary translation, to which we envision a broad array of possible approaches, both direct and indirect, including:

 - Publishing, editing, and book promotion